guyandtheworld/Snapdiet/README.md

 <br>

-- [ ] The database should be more clean, make the food item names more obvious to both North and South Indian users.
+- [x] The database should be more clean, make the food item names more obvious to both North and South Indian users.(Claimed by Alfred, January 30, 2018)
 <br>